 Support throughout your studies

-Organisational and administrative support is readily available through the Distance Learning Organiser at KNect365 Learning and the Programme Convener at King's College London.
+Organisational and administrative support is readily available through the Distance Learning Organiser at Informa Connect and the Senior Programme Officer at King's College London.
 However, this programme is designed and delivered in a format that requires the student to study independently.
 Although academic staff will be available via the programme website for student queries, they do not tutor on a one-to-one basis.
 Students who enter this programme need to be aware of the commitment required to study for his challenging and rewarding degree course.
 The distance learning programme offers much freedom to suit professionals, therefore students need to bring self-discipline and self-motivation to be successful.

 The follow-up MA is open to students who complete the Diploma at Merit level.
-It involves the research for and writing of a dissertation under supervision from a King’s academic.
+It involves the research for and writing of a dissertation under supervision.
 You are expected to spend at least 110 hours engaged in self-directed study.
 You are assessed exclusively by your dissertation which needs to be passed with at least 50%.